On My Mind (Alex Warren and Rosé song)

 "On My Mind" is a song by American singer Alex Warren and New Zealand and South Korean singer Rosé.
 It was released on June 27, 2025, through Atlantic Records as the third single from Warren's debut studio album, You'll Be Alright, Kid (2025).
+A folk-pop and folk rock ballad about yearning for a loved one after a breakup, it was written by Warren and Rosé with Alexander Izquierdo and its producers John Ryan and Ammo.

 Background and release

-After releasing the US Billboard Hot 100 number-one hit "Ordinary" and its follow-up "Bloodline" with Jelly Roll in 2025, Alex Warren announced his debut studio album You'll Be Alright, Kid and its release date of July 18.
-On June 18, he teased the album's third single with a TikTok video of himself mouthing along to the song's lyrics overlaid with the text "I promise you won’t guess who’s featuring on this…" while Rosé peeks into the frame.
+On June 18, Warren teased an upcoming single with a TikTok video of himself mouthing along to the song's lyrics overlaid with the text "I promise you won’t guess who’s featuring on this…" while Rosé peeks into the frame.
 She further commented on the post, "can somebody tell me who that is."
 Warren also wrote in the post’s caption that it "would be CRAZY if we drop it this month…", hinting at the song's June release date.
 On June 20, the two officially confirmed their collaboration on the single "On My Mind", due for release on June 27.
 On June 23, Rosé posted a TikTok video of herself lip-syncing to a new snippet of the song captioned "sorry @Alex Warren, i.. had to give them this part before it’s out on friday."